-Emergence regime is a key factor in structuring this (and other) intertidal biotopes.
+Emergence regime is a key factor structuring this (and other) intertidal biotopes.
 Increased emergence may reduce habitat suitability for characterizing species through greater exposure to desiccation and reduced feeding opportunities for the barnacles which feed when immersed.
-Changes in emergence may, therefore, lead to species replacement and the development of a biotope, more typical of the changed shore level may develop.
-Both the variant sub-biotopes are typically found below a zone of the black lichen, Verrucaria maura and above a Semibalanus balanoides band with mussels or limpets (Connor et al., 2004).
-Some regional variation occurs in the distribution of Chthamalus on the shore and the vertical zonation will be affected by wave splash and shore steepness.
-On shores on the West coast of Scotland, Chthamalus stellatus and Chthamalus montagui are restricted to high shores as Semibalanus balanoides, the northern species is competitively superior at these latitudes (Connell, 1961a,b).
-Further south in the UK, the two genera coexist in the mid-shore (Crisp et al., 1981).
+Semibalanus balanoides is less tolerant of desiccation stress than Chthamalus barnacles species and changes in emergence may, therefore, lead to species replacement and the development of a Chthamalus sp. dominated biotope, more typical of the upper shore may develop.
+Records suggest that, typically, above this biotope on the shore there may be a Verrucaria maura zone, or a band of Chthamalus sp.
+(Connor et al., 2004).
+Changes in emergence may therefore eventually lead to the replacement of this biotope to one more typical of the upper shore.